 Visit to the renewed Postal Museum and Mail Rail train.

-On a Tuesday in early November at 12 noon.
+On Tuesday 6 November at 12 noon.

 Our planned visit this past February was cancelled at the very last moment, due to the Mail Rail trains’ technical problems.
 We hope for better luck this time!

 The museum brings five centuries of communications history to life as it reveals the surprising and fascinating story of the first social network through their extraordinary collections.

 From interactive galleries to an immersive subterranean rail ride, modern research facilities to a wide-range of learning activities, the Postal Museum offers something for everyone, from all backgrounds and of all ages.